 Appropriate signs can help people use assistive mobility devices to make correct movements when accessing public transport vehicles.
 People with other impairments may also benefit from this due to factors that include a lack of confidence to ask for directions from random strangers.
 For example, clear public signs to indicate pedestrian bollards, show when particular routes are not usable.

 Paratransit services or community transport services may be one of the best and easiest ways to improve the public transport system in Africa.
 Non-governmental organizations, private sector companies, and well-wishers should aim to set funds towards a simple system of helping those who cannot access public transport get to their destinations.
-For example, this can be done by assigning teams that help people with various disabilities get from home to the needed destination or allow them to board a vehicle or train.
+For example, this can be done by assigning teams that help persons with various disabilities get from home to the needed destination or allow them to board a vehicle or train.
 Using this method may be beneficial to the low-income countries of Africa economically.
 Some proposals from profitable organizations may create employment opportunities for the assigned teams of helpers.
 The transportation service supplements larger public transit systems by providing individualized transport without limited or fixed schedules.

-Give priority to people with disabilities in offering public transport services.
+Give priority to persons with disabilities in offering public transport services.
 For example, when boarding, give chances for those with mobility problems to access comfortable seating.
-Some people with mental disabilities may require assistance to access transport services.
+Some persons with mental impairments may require assistance to access transport services.
 Hence, the best way to assist them is to give raw and clear instructions in a kind manner.
 Operators should engage customers with vision impairments to make sure that they safely reach their destination in cases where there is a lack of automatic audio assistance.
 When the vehicle gets to a stop, the operators should consider helping those who have mobility problems to get off safely and on a pedestrian bollard.

 Africa is a developing continent; therefore, she may not fully reinforce all the above methods at once.
-However, improvements can be achieved gradually by applying simple adjustments to the public transport sector and a general change of attitude towards people with disabilities.
+However, improvements can be achieved gradually by applying simple adjustments to the public transport sector and a general change of attitude towards persons with disabilities.